 A camera is pretty much a machine that saves the light it receives at an exact moment, and to do so it needs to be bright enough for the sensor to capture it.

-When the camera doesn’t receive enough light, it increases its sensibility to light to be able to capture the moment, and that affects the resulting image.
+When the camera doesn’t receive enough light, it increases its sensibility to light to capture the moment, affecting the resulting image.

 A lot of YouTubers have wide windows at home that they use for their lighting, so they don’t have to bother about setting up lighting.